code-423n4/2023-03-neotokyo-findings/data/codeislight-Q.md

 ### [QA-4] Unnecessary sanity check for argument

-- There are unecessary sanity checks, in the case of enum argument, the compiler automatically ensures that the value being inputted is a valid value, the following checks are not needed:
+- There are unnecessary sanity checks, in the case of enum argument, the compiler automatically ensures that the value being inputted is a valid value, the following checks are not needed:

 ```diff
     function stake(AssetType _assetType, uint256 _timelockId, uint256, uint256, uint256) external nonReentrant {